North West of England - National FP Recruitment

 Applicants allocated to the North West of England School will be directed to the 'Group Preferences' page within their Oriel account.
 From here applicants will be asked to enter their order of preference to group, where each employing trust within the school is identified as a separate group.

-Full details of how to rank your order of preference and how to access additional information about each of our employing trusts will be emailed to allocated applicants from 9th March 2023.
+Full details of how to rank your order of preference and how to access additional information about each of our employing trusts will be emailed to allocated applicants from Match to UoA release date.

 In order to administer a two stage matching process the UK Foundation Programme Office will run an interim match to group and publish the results of this to applicants via Oriel.
 Applicants will be able to access these results and then progress to the second stage of the process.